 - The new column is added at the right end.
-You can change the column order with Reorder Cols and the column name with Rename Cols. - You can Pad the row number with zeros to turn it into a column of unique lds with a fixed length.
+You can change the column order with Reorder Cols and the column name with Rename Cols. - You can Pad the row number with zeros to turn it into a column of unique lds with a fixed length. - You can use Row Num with a Calculate transform using operation MSecsToDateTime to create a sequence of dates. - You can use Row Num with Calculate transform using operation Modulus and an If transform to create a sequence of repeating text.

-2.3.44 Sample
+2.3.45 Sample